astronomer/astro-blog/posts/change-data-capture-cloudsql-postgres-with-apache-airflow-1.md

 your_gcs_bucket/cloudsql_export/raw/table_1/2021/1/14/table_1_20210114T130000.csv
 ```

 We see our SQL Query, our bucket, and the full `gcs_keypath` fully rendered based on our `execution_date` chosen.
 Try the same for `get_schema`.
-When complete, the success of such signal this DAG is now ready to be run.
+If this templating renders correctly, then the DAG is now ready to be run.

 ## Step 12: Implement Scheduling and Timing